calcom/cal.com/packages/embeds/embed-core/README.md

 ## Upcoming Improvements

+- Unsupported Browsers and versions.
+Documenting them and gracefully handling that.
+- Minify CSS in embed.js
 - Send log messages from iframe to parent so that all logs can exist in a single queue forming a timeline.
   - user should be able to use "on" instruction to understand what's going on in the system
 - Seeding might be done for team event so that such an example is also available readily in index.html